HISTORY OF WORLD TAI CHI DAY

 Practice of Tai Chi

-Tai Chi is sometimes called ‘kung fu for older folks,’ and indeed the first time I saw it practiced was in the parks of Hong Kong early in the morning by older people.
-Of course, it is not limited to that age, but older people do benefit in several ways.
-The movements are low impact, less percussive than hard martial arts, emphasize breathing, movement awareness, relaxation, de-stressing, stretching, and balance.
+Tai Chi is sometimes called ‘kung fu for older folks,’ and indeed, the first time I saw it practiced was in the parks of Hong Kong early in the morning by older people.
+Of course, it is not limited to that age, but older people benefit in several ways.
+The movements are low impact and less percussive than hard martial arts, emphasizing breathing, movement awareness, relaxation, de-stressing, stretching, and balance.

-Practice starts with stretching exercises, then moves to temple exercises which combine short atomic movements of blocking, warding off, evading, striking and kicking.
-This moves to longer forms that can be movements as long as 12, 24, or 48 postures or more strung together.
-The atomic elements of temple exercises are put together into the longer molecular forms.
+Practice starts with stretching exercises, then moves to temple exercises which combine short atomic movements of blocking, warding off, evading, striking, and kicking.
+This progresses to longer forms with movements as long as 12, 24, or 48 postures or more strung together.
+The atomic elements of temple exercises are put together into longer molecular forms.
 They differ among the traditional five different schools of Tai Chi and may be faster or slower, harder or softer, more or less martial.

 Popularity of Tai Chi

-The 24-posture simplified form of Tai Chi Chuan, sometimes called the Beijing 24 Form, was popularized by the Chinese Sports Committee in 1956.
-It can be done in 6 minutes, or slowly in 20 minutes.
+The 24-posture simplified form of Tai Chi Chuan sometimes called the Beijing 24 Form, was popularized by the Chinese Sports Committee in 1956.
+It can be done in 6 minutes or slowly in 20 minutes.
 More complex versions of the form range from 88 to 108 postures.
-Historically it was strongly promoted by the People’s Republic of China and is the most popularly known in China and around the world.
+Historically it was strongly promoted by the People’s Republic of China and is the most popularly known in China and worldwide.
 When you see Tai Chi practiced in movies, it is usually the beginning of the Beijing Form.
 Tai Chi demonstrations are often included in Chinese New Year celebrations.